alexlusher/bowl_challenge/README.md

 - /config - This directory contains project configuration settings and, if needed, connectivity setting to any RDBMS
 - /data - This directory contains SQLite DB
+- /data - This directory contains log file.
+In production, timestamp would be added to each log file name.
 - /sql - This directory contains all SQL scripts